turboapps/docs/reference/command_line/registeri.md

 There are three options for removing the image from the system:

-1. Use the `turbo unregister` command.
+1. Use the `turbo unregisteri` command.
 1. Use the uninstall shortcut on the **Start Menu**.
 1. Uninstall from the **Program and Features** menu in the **Windows Control Panel**.